 Having A Bee Allergy Requires Different Treatment When Stung

 Having a bee allergy is no joke.
 More than 40 Americans die every year after being stung.
 If you have an allergy, special care should be taken.
+Make sure you have your complete first aid kit to stay protected at all times.

 In addition to the standard treatment for bee stings, the following precautions should be taken.